- Awards/Post-Award Information

 - Changes in Project Scope and/or Project Effort

 Changes in Scope: Changes in the scope of a sponsored project must be approved by the sponsor.
 Changes of scope include anything that might redirect or refocus the sponsored project on topics or activities that were not included in the sponsor-approved statement of work.
 Please review your award for specific instructions related to reporting changes in scope.
-You should forward your request for a change in scope to OSPA at firstname.lastname@example.org for submission to the sponsor.
+You should forward your request for a change in scope to OSPA/OIPTT at email@example.com or firstname.lastname@example.org for submission to the sponsor.

-Reductions in project effort: When a PI on a federally funded sponsored project wishes to make changes in work effort that result in a 25% or more decrease in effort for the PI or any key personnel on the project, the PI must notify OSPA of the reduction in effort so that a request can be approved by the sponsor.
+Reductions in project effort: When a PI on a federally funded sponsored project wishes to make changes in work effort that result in a 25% or more decrease in effort for the PI or any key personnel on the project, the PI must notify OSPA of the reduction in effort so that a request can be submitted to and approved by the sponsor.
 Such modifications to effort are subject to the sponsor's approval before they can be implemented.

 - Disengagement of PI for more than Three Months or a Change in PI

 Disengagement of PI: If a PI must be absent from a federally funded project for three months or more, OSPA must notify the federal agency of the impending disengagement.
 The PI should notify OSPA via email@example.com and identify the reasons for the absence.
 If an interim PI is proposed, the interim's curriculum vitae should be provided so that it can be sent to the sponsor for review and approval.